amy941/Google_Advanced_Module-3_Translate-Data-into-Insights/README.md

 - Calculate the **median** of the column, then find the **outlier threshold** =(median + 1.5*IQR)

-- Count the number of values that exceeds the outlier threshold then print the output values.
+- Count the number of values that **exceed the outlier threshold** then print the output values.

 **Scatterplot**